Mediterranean Garden Society

 The Mediterranean Garden Society (MGS) acts as a focus for everyone who has a special interest in the plants and gardens of mediterranean-climate regions.
 The MGS is a non-profit-making association founded in Greece in 1994 and now has members throughout the world.
 Branches of the society organise meetings and activities locally.
 The MGS is a place for discussing mediterranean plants, cultivated and wild, as well as every aspect of gardens and gardening in a mediterranean climate.
 The society publishes a quarterly journal The Mediterranean Garden with articles contributed by its members.
 The garden at Sparoza, just outside Athens, is managed by the society to demonstrate gardening that is in sympathy with the natural surroundings and our philosophy of waterwise gardening.
 MGS members may also join in the Seed Exchange.

-The photos at the top of this page show spring blooms at Sparoza garden: Fritillaria imperialis 'Lutea', Bartlettina sordida, Euphorbia characias, Globularia alypum, Thapsia garganica, Fritillaria obliqua, Prunus dulcis, Freesia viridis, Ferraria crispa (Photos Lucinda Willan)
+The photos at the top of this page show spring blooms at Sparoza garden: Fritillaria raddeana, Bartlettina sordida, Euphorbia dendroides, Globularia alypum, Thapsia garganica, Fritillaria obliqua, Prunus dulcis, Freesia viridis, Ferraria crispa (Photos Lucinda Willan)

 What's On